Key Takeaways

 Sources: HBR 2025, Deloitte 2026, Knostic 2025

 Resistance: "This slows us down."
-45% of all respondents — and 56% of technical leaders — cite pressure to move quickly as the primary governance obstacle.
+HBR's research on organizational barriers to AI adoption finds that pressure to move quickly is one of the most commonly cited obstacles to governance, among general staff and technical leaders alike.
 Organizations circumvent governance through executive overrides, expedited sign-offs, and streamlined approvals to preserve speed.
 When governance is perceived as friction, people route around it.

 Skills Gap: "We don't know how."
-Insufficient worker skills are the biggest barrier to integrating AI.
+Skills gaps remain one of the most consistently cited barriers to AI adoption.
 60% of workers will need training by 2027, yet only half currently have access.
-And McKinsey frames AI upskilling not as a training exercise but as a change imperative — organizations that treat governance training as a learning program rather than a change program see significantly lower adoption rates.
+And McKinsey frames AI upskilling not as a training exercise but as a change imperative.
+Treating governance training as a one-time learning event rather than an ongoing change program is exactly the mistake that keeps adoption low.

 Misaligned Incentives: "Nobody owns this."
 When everyone owns AI risk, no one does.
 If a single executive is assigned responsibility without matching authority, the role becomes symbolic.
-Less than 30% of companies report their CEO directly sponsors the AI agenda.
-Without incentive alignment — where governance compliance is embedded in performance reviews, promotion criteria, and team OKRs — the framework sits on a SharePoint drive and gathers dust.
+Only 28% of organizations say their CEO takes direct responsibility for AI governance oversight.
+Without incentive alignment (governance compliance embedded in performance reviews, promotion criteria, and team OKRs), the framework sits on a SharePoint drive and gathers dust.

 The First 100 Days: A Week-by-Week AI Governance Change Management Playbook